Gabriel-Tabajara/TCC-TSP/README.md

 ## How to Run

-`cargo run -q -- --algorithm BB --uf RS`
+`cargo run -q -- --algorithm BB --uf RS --plot`

+- default plot is `false`, when `true` it will plot the graph
 - default algorithm is `G` (Genetic Algorithm)
   - options are `G` (Genetic Algorithm), `BB` (Branch and Bound), `SA` (Simulated Annealing) and `ADO` (Ant Colony Optimization)
 - default uf is `BRAZIL`